highbyte/dotnet-6502/docs/systems/oric/overview.md

 - Cassette pulse input/output, tape recording/`CSAVE`, and software that bypasses the Atmos ROM with a custom pulse loader.
 - Microdisc or Jasmin floppy controllers and disk images.
-- Printer output, joystick interfaces, snapshots and Oric-specific monitor commands.
+- Printer output, snapshots and Oric-specific monitor commands.
 - Cycle-level ULA bus contention and analogue AY output filtering.
 - The Oric-1, Oric-1 16K, Pravetz and Telestrat variants.